Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Introduction

-Our main result is that, if \(\basmat\) is known and the lexicographic \gb satisfies some assumption which covers the \shape case, then this \gb can be directly retrieved from the Hermite normal form of \(\mat{P}\) (\cref{thm:hnf_gb}).
+Our main result is that, if \(\basmat\) is known and the lexicographic Gr\"obner basis satisfies some assumption which covers the shape position case, then this Gr\"obner basis can be directly retrieved from the Hermite normal form of \(\mat{P}\) (\cref{thm:hnf_gb}).
 We also prove that the matrix \(\mat{P}\) can be computed for free from some part of a border basis of \(\ideal\) in general (\cref{thm:border_rmod_basis}) and, as a consequence under the stability assumption, from the input Gr\"obner basis (\cref{cor:gbdrl_is_rmod_basis}).
 Observe that both structural assumptions, of being \emph{stable} and \emph{shape}, are used independently.
-In particular it is expected that in some situations where the stability assumption is not satisfied, \(\mat{P}\) may still be obtained efficiently, and then its Hermite normal form yields the lexicographic Gr\"obner basis if \(\ideal\) is in \shape.
+In particular it is expected that in some situations where the stability assumption is not satisfied, \(\mat{P}\) may still be obtained efficiently, and then its Hermite normal form yields the lexicographic Gr\"obner basis if \(\ideal\) is in shape position.